SamBaker101/PATT_MK0/docs/MK0/MK0_debrief.md

 The major difference here is that when the endstop is at the top you can configure the starting position via software, telling the axis how far to move from it's home position.
 Now the endstop would need to be physically moved to adjust the height from the build plate.

 This may be less of an issue in future builds where the frame and axis have less slop.
-In all likelyhood though, I will eventually switch to a bed probe of some kind in future builds.
+In all likelyhood though, I will eventually switch to a bed probe of some kind.
 That means I am not too concerned about this change going forward.

 ### Bed Leveling Issues
 My bed leveling mechanism consists of 2 panels.
-The lower panel holds the bearing and has a bolt in each corner.
-These four bolts are placed from below facing up with a nut placed loosely on them. tightening or loosening the nut adjusts how much of the bolt stands above the plate while the remainder of the bolt hangs below.
+The lower panel holds the bearings and has a bolt in each corner.
+These four bolts are placed from below facing up with a nut placed loosely on each. tightening or loosening the nut adjusts how much of the bolt stands above the plate while the remainder of the bolt hangs below.

 The upper panel holds the glass buildplate.
 Glued to the bottom of the upper plate are 4 spacers which sit overtop of the bolts.